 Table 3 Units of Demand Generated by Subdivision and Devel opment Lot Unit of Demand Units of demand One residential or rural lot.
 1.0 One commercial or industrial lot with an area of 1,000m2 or more, except when calculating the community infrastructure development contribution 1.0 One commercial or industrial lot with an area of less than 1,000m2, except when calculating the community infrastructure development contribution Lot area divided by 1,000 per square metre.
 One mixed-use residential/commercial/industrial lot, except when calculating the community infrastructure development contribution 1.0 For the purposes of calculating community infrastructure development contributions only, one commercial, industrial or mixed use lot.
 0 For the purposes of calculating water supply and wastewater development contributions only, any existing legally established lot not connected to either the water supply network or the wastewater network as the case may be, excluding any existing legally established lot for which a targeted rate or SPV levy to fund capital costs for the scheme has been paid or will be paid.
 0 For the purposes of calculating water supply and wastewater development contributions only, any proposed lot not to be connected to either the water supply network or the wastewater network, as the case may be.
 0 One lot: wholly covenanted in perpetuity as provided for by section 22 of the Queen Elizabeth the Second National Trust Act 1977 the title or nature of which of which prevents any form of development on the lot.
 0 Activity Unit of Demand Units of demand One dwelling unit or accommodation unit of two or more bedrooms per unit.
 1.0 One commercial or industrial unit, including the commercial or industrial part of any mixed use development, except when calculating the community infrastructure development contribution.
-The gross business area on the lot (or in the case of calculating contribution for stormwater, the impervious area) multiplied by the applicable unit of demand factors in this table. any mixed use development, except when calculating the community the lot (or in the case of calculating contribution for stormwater, the impervious area ) multiplied by the applicable unit of demand any mixed use development, except when calculating the community infrastructure development contribution.
-For the purposes of calculating community infrastructure development contributions only, any commercial or industrial unit, including the commercial the lot (or in the case of calculating contribution for stormwater, the impervious area ) multiplied by the applicable unit of demand factors in this table. any mixed use development, except when calculating the community infrastructure development contribution.
-For the purposes of calculating community infrastructure development contributions only, any commercial or industrial unit, including the commercial or industrial part of any mixed use development. the lot (or in the case of calculating contribution for stormwater, the impervious area) multiplied by the applicable unit of demand factors in this table. any mixed use development, except when calculating the community infrastructure development contribution.
-For the purposes of calculating community infrastructure development contributions only, any commercial or industrial unit, including the commercial or industrial part of any mixed use development.
-Any dwelling unit or accommodation unit of one or fewer bedrooms per unit. the lot (or in the case of calculating contribution for stormwater, the impervious area ) multiplied by the applicable unit of demand factors in this table.
-0 any mixed use development, except when calculating the community infrastructure development contribution.
-For the purposes of calculating community infrastructure development contributions only, any commercial or industrial unit, including the commercial or industrial part of any mixed use development.
-Any dwelling unit or accommodation unit of one or fewer bedrooms per unit.
-Any retirement unit for purposes of calculating the roading contribution only.
-Any retirement unit for purposes of calculating the water supply and the lot (or in the case of calculating contribution for stormwater, the impervious area ) multiplied by the applicable unit of demand factors in this table.
-0 0.5 0.3 any mixed use development, except when calculating the community infrastructure development contribution.
-For the purposes of calculating community infrastructure development contributions only, any commercial or industrial unit, including the commercial or industrial part of any mixed use development.
-Any dwelling unit or accommodation unit of one or fewer bedrooms per unit.
-Any retirement unit for purposes of calculating the roading contribution only.
-Any retirement unit for purposes of calculating the water supply and wastewater contributions only. the lot (or in the case of calculating contribution for stormwater, the impervious area) multiplied by the applicable unit of demand factors in this table.
-0 0.5 0.3 0.5 any mixed use development, except when calculating the community infrastructure development contribution.
-For the purposes of calculating community infrastructure development contributions only, any commercial or industrial unit, including the commercial or industrial part of any mixed use development.
-Any dwelling unit or accommodation unit of one or fewer bedrooms per unit.
-Any retirement unit for purposes of calculating the roading contribution only.
-Any retirement unit for purposes of calculating the water supply and wastewater contributions only.
-Any aged care room for purposes of calculating the roading contribution only.
-Any aged care room for purposes of calculating the water supply and the lot (or in the case of calculating contribution for stormwater, the impervious area) multiplied by the applicable unit of demand factors in this table.
-0 0.5 0.3 0.5
+The gross business area on the lot (or in the case of calculating contribution for stormwater, the impervious area) multiplied by the applicable unit of demand factors in this table.
+For the purposes of calculating community infrastructure development contributions only , any commercial or industrial unit, including the commercial or industrial part of any mixed use development.
+0 Any dwelling unit or accommodation unit of one or fewer bedrooms per unit.
+0.5 Any retirement unit for purposes of calculating the roading contribution only.
+0.3 Any retirement unit for purposes of calculating the water supply and wastewater contributions only.
+0.5 Any aged care room for purposes of calculating the roading contribution only.
+0.2 Any aged care room for purposes of calculating the water supply and wastewater contributions only.
+0.1 Any aged care room for purposes of calculating the community infrastructure contribution only .
+0 Any development including dwelling units or accommodation units, situated in For stormwater ONLY, the